jordandouglas/BeastMap/README.md

 ## Install

-Package is currently not relased.
+Package is currently not released.

 To build: